Our Mission and Values

 CSJ offers 20 undergraduate degree programs, 12 graduate programs, and professional development opportunities, with a family-like campus environment and unparalleled faculty-student interaction.
 Our diverse community includes students from across the country and highly-qualified instructors and staff.

-College of St. Joseph was named a top 100 “Best Bang for the Buck” school by Washington Monthly in 2015 and was ranked in the top 15 percent in The Economists’s College rankings.
+College of St. Joseph was named a top 100 “Best Bang for the Buck” school by Washington Monthly in 2015 and was ranked in the top 15 percent in The Economist’s College rankings.

 College of St. Joseph is an independent Catholic college that educates men and women of varied faiths and backgrounds for lives of continuing personal and professional growth, intellectual development, and service to the community.